Baby Loveys: When and How to Introduce Them Safely - Baby Chick

 Once your child is one year old, allowing them to sleep with a lovey is safe.
 Before one, the American Academy of Pediatrics recommends that babies sleep with nothing else in the crib to reduce the risk of SIDS.1 The AAP also recently updated its safe sleep guidelines.
 A new lovey is a great first birthday gift!

-Keep it simple for a newly one-year-old who isn’t used to sleeping with anything.
-Don’t start with a giant stuffed animal that will overwhelm them.
+Keep it simple for a one-year-old who isn’t used to sleeping with anything.
+Don’t start with a giant stuffed animal that will overwhelm them, and always check for loose stitching or detachable parts before bedtime use.

-Baby Loveys: When and How to Introduce Them to Your Baby
+Baby Loveys: When and How to Introduce Them Safely

 I love these little cotton Muslin security blankets by Aden and Anais.
 They’re small enough not to overwhelm babies or parents who are nervous about letting their baby sleep with something for the first time.
 Babies love the silky edge, and *bonus*—they’re sold in a two-pack, so you always have a backup!

-Baby Loveys: When and How to Introduce Them to Your Baby
+Baby Loveys: When and How to Introduce Them Safely

-Baby Loveys: When and How to Introduce Them to Your Baby
+Baby Loveys: When and How to Introduce Them Safely

 If you want to go the stuffed animal route, I can’t say enough good things about Cuddle + Kind’s hand-knit dolls.
-The quality is impeccable, and we can all get behind their mission to feed children in need.
-I recommend going with the smaller size doll for a first-time lovey.
+The quality is impeccable, and we can all get behind their mission to provide food to children in need.
+I recommend opting for the smaller-sized doll as a first-time lovey.

 Getting Ready to Introduce the Lovey